 Contributing to the sustainable development of local communities and the global environmental protection through the renewable energy business in Japan.

 Operating six solar and two wind power plants in Japan

-Among power stations sourced by such renewable energies as solar, wind, biomass and geothermal, solar (photovoltaic) power plants generate the greatest amount of electricity in Japan.
-So called “mega-solar (far-over-MW photovoltaic power plant)” started to be constructed in 2012, after the introduction of the Feed-in Tariff system in Japan.
+Among power stations sourced by renewables such as solar, wind, biomass and geothermal energies, solar (photovoltaic) power plants generate the greatest amount of electricity in Japan.
+So called "mega-solar (far-over-MW photovoltaic)" power plants started to be constructed across the country in 2012, after the introduction of the Feed-in Tariff system.

-In the 1990s, Sumitomo Corporation began importing polysilicon and other materials used for Japanese photovoltaic panel manufacturers, while exporting them to overseas markets.
+In the 1990s, Sumitomo Corporation began importing polysilicon and other materials for Japanese photovoltaic panel manufacturers, while exporting their products to overseas markets.
 We subsequently started the development of mega-solar power plants in Europe and the United States, and from 2012, in Japan.
-Our first initiative in Japan was the Osaka Hikari-no-Mori Project, constructing 10MW mega-solar on a landfill site in Yumeshima, Osaka.
-Today, we own and operate mega-solar power plants at six locations nationwide, including facility under construction.
+Today, we own and operate mega-solar projects at six locations nationwide.

-Construction of wind power plants came into full swing in Japan in the early 2000s, before mega-solar gathered momentum.
-Sumitomo Corporation started the commercial operation of our first wind power plant in Sakata, Yamagata Prefecture in 2004, when wind power generation had just begun to take off.
-We then launched wind power generation business in Kashima, Ibaraki Prefecture, and Oga, Akita Prefecture, in 2007 and 2015, respectively.
-The wind power plants in Kashima and Oga are well in operation today.
+Construction of wind power plants came into full swing in Japan in the early 2000s, before mega-solar projects gathered momentum.
+Sumitomo Corporation started the commercial operation of its first wind power plant in 2004, when wind power generation had just begun to take off.
+We then launched several projects, including those in Kashima, Ibaraki Prefecture and Oga, Akita Prefecture, which are well into the operational stage today.